 A. What is the objective of the Review?

-The importance of implementing AoC Review Team Recommendations is ultimately for ICANN to create and “culture of accountability and transparency” throughout the organization.
+The importance of implementing AoC Review Team Recommendations is ultimately for ICANN to create a “culture of accountability and transparency” throughout the organization.
 A culture where ICANN employees and Directors have a clear understanding of how their respective roles, responsibilities and daily activities relate directly to accountability and transparency is a benchmark to strive for.
 ATRT2 is also examining the effect implementation has had on the perspective of ICANN’s Board and Staff and on the work of the Community.

 B. What is the current environment?